polvo/polvo/README.md

 Not that:

- 1. The `myframework` keywork is our alias in the config file
+ 1. The `myframework` keywork is the virtual alias in the config file
  1. It points to the folder `vendors/myframework/src`
  1. So requiring `myframewok/***` will be the same as requiring `vendors/myframework/src/***`